atbaker/tweetcheck/README.md

 You can then access TweetCheck in your browser at [http://localhost:8000](http://localhost:8000).
 (Or your `boot2docker ip` address).
 You can log in as admin@tweetcheck.com with the password `admin`.

 Through [Docker volumes](https://docs.docker.com/userguide/dockervolumes/), your source code is being shared with your running containers.
 So changes to the API or frontend code should be immediately evident without the need to rebuild your Docker images.

+If you want to test SSL support, you

 **NOTE:** If you are using Docker on Mac or Windows with VirtualBox, you may experience slower performance (especially with the `angular` service) because of [this open issue](https://github.com/boot2docker/boot2docker/issues/64).